đ Help Centre

 How long does it take?

-We aim to respond within 2 working days, depending on severity.
+We aim to respond within 2 working days, depending on risk and complexity.

 Guide 7